-Financing General Fund, Local Early Action Planning (LEAP), Regional Early Action Planning (REAP), state and federal grant funds for internet connectivity Obtain Plan Check approval of Standard Plans by December 2024; annually distribute flyers beginning in 2024 Collaborate with local credit unions and banks in 2025 to fund the construction of ADU, Duplex, Triplex, and Fourplex Identify state and federal grant opportunities for funding ADU, Duplex, Triplex, and Fourplex by 2025 Time Frame Identify state and federal grant opportunities for Community Plan updates in 2025; update one community plan by 2027, a second community plan by 2028, and a third community plan by 2030 Evaluate and modify the Zoning Ordinance to expand housing options for residential care facilities serving seven or more in residential zones within one year of Housing Element certification Adopt zoning changes within one year of Community Plan updates Apply for grants and facilitate expansion of access to high-speed internet by 2031 Implementation Responsibility Department of Public Works and Planning, Department of Internal Services, County Administrative Office Annually inform 250 farmworkers either by social media or distribute, mail, and/or post 200 flyers or through community partners Quantified Objective Permit 15 ADUs and 5 duplex, triplex or fourplex projects during the planning period Complete three Community Plan updates during the planning period (Del Rey, Riverdale, Biola) Adopt zoning changes related to duplex, triplex, and fourplex dwellings within appropriate Community Plan areas and residential care facilities serving seven or more in residential zones throughout the unincorporated county Apply for at least two grants and coordinate with internet providers to fund the expansion of affordable high-speed internet access to disadvantaged unincorporated rural communities.
+Financing General Fund, Local Early Action Planning (LEAP), Regional Early Action Planning (REAP), state and federal grant funds for internet connectivity Obtain Plan Check approval of Standard Plans by December 2024; annually distribute flyers beginning in 2024 Collaborate with local credit unions and banks in 2025 to fund the construction of ADU, Duplex, Triplex, and Fourplex Identify state and federal grant opportunities for funding ADU, Duplex, Triplex, and Fourplex by 2025 Time FrameIdentify state and federal grant opp 2025; update one community plan by 2030Time FrameAmend the Zoning Code to clarify residential zones are permitted in ev permit.
+Evaluate parking and condit serving seven or more in residen residential care facility developers and and conditional use permit process these facilities.
+If the County determine Identify state and federal grant opportunities for Community Plan updates in 2025; update one community plan by 2027, a second community plan by 2028, and a third community plan by 2030 Amend the Zoning Code to clarify that facilities serving seven or more in residential zones are permitted in every residential zone with a conditional use permit.
+Evaluate parking and conditional use permit requirements for facilities serving seven or more in residential zones, including by meeting with residential care facility developers and operators, to determine whether parking and conditional use permit processes are a constraint to the development of these facilities.
+If the County determines that either or both are a constraint, modify the Zoning Ordinance to remove identified constraints by 2025.
+Evaluate and coordinate with residents in communities during the Community Plan updates to identify where heights above one story have local support and can be served by available firefighting equipment.
+As appropriate, rezone to allow for two story buildings (while retaining the "A" suffix) or rezone parcels from R-2A or R-3A to R-2 or R-3 to allow three-story buildings.
+Adopt zoning changes within one year of Community Plan updates Apply for grants and facilitate expansion of access to high-speed internet by 2031 Implementation Responsibility Department of Public Works and Planning, Department of Internal Services, County Administrative Office Annually inform 250 farmworkers either by social media or distribute, mail, and/or post 200 flyers or through community partners Permit 15 ADUs and 5 duplex, triplex or fourplex projects during the planning period Complete three Community Plan updates during the planning period (Del Rey, Riverdale, Biola) Quantified Objective Adopt zoning changes related to duplex, triplex, and fourplex dwellings within appropriate Community Plan areas and residential care facilities serving seven or more in residential zones throughout the unincorporated county Apply for at least two grants and coordinate with internet providers to fund the expansion of affordable high-speed internet access to disadvantaged unincorporated rural communities.
 Expanded access to high-speed internet for 3,000 households Relevant HE Policies 1.2, 11.7, .8, 2.1, 2.3, 2.6, 2.7, 3.5